-From “Content Marketing” to “Content-Enabled Selling” –— Advancing Marketing’s Role as an Enabler in 2019
+From “Content Marketing” to “Content-Enabled Selling” –— Advancing Marketing’s Role as an Enabler

 How much energy and ink has been expended in the last 5 years on the topic of content marketing?!

 Marketers love talking about and making content!
 In fact, it’s one of the main reasons I got into marketing in the first place.
 But as much as we love it, marketers are only part of the content equation.
 And while super-important, what gets your prospects thinking about you and loving your stuff as a thread that they like to consume doesn’t really address the problem at some of its critical points.

 I’m talking here about mid-funnel and bottom-funnel activities, and I’m talking about the content that enables sellers to develop good hooks and deliver value to prospects through conversations that actually help buyers buy.

 The handoff that really matters – Enabling sales with content to help drive the buyer’s journey